PortGuard vs ManageEngine Device Control Plus: Which USB Control Tool Is Right for You?

 Active Directory Integration

 Device Control Plus integrates deeply with Active Directory, syncing OUs, groups, and computer objects automatically.
-Policies can be applied based on AD structure.
+Policies can be applied based on AD structure, and device permissions can follow users across machines.
 If your organization is heavily AD-dependent and you want policies mapped to your existing OU hierarchy, ManageEngine's integration is more mature.

 Bluetooth and Wi-Fi Peripheral Control

 Beyond USB devices, Device Control Plus can manage Bluetooth and Wi-Fi adapter access on endpoints.
 PortGuard is focused specifically on USB device control.
-If you need to manage a broader range of peripheral device types today, Device Control Plus covers more ground.
+If you need to manage a broader range of peripheral device types from a single tool today, Device Control Plus covers more ground.
+(PortGuard's Guard Suite roadmap includes WiFiGuard for wireless network control as a future module.)

 Free Tier for Smaller Environments

 ManageEngine offers Device Control Plus free for up to 25 computers, which is generous for very small environments.
 PortGuard's free tier covers up to 5 devices.
-However, PortGuard's free tier includes the full feature set with no capability restrictions.
+However, PortGuard's free tier includes the full feature set with no capability restrictions, while ManageEngine's free edition limits some advanced features.

 The Verdict

 Choose PortGuard if you want USB device control that deploys in minutes, enforces policies in real time, and requires zero server infrastructure.
-It's ideal for lean IT teams and MSPs that need effective USB security without the overhead of an on-premise management server.
+It's ideal for lean IT teams, remote-first organizations, and MSPs that need effective USB security without the overhead of an on-premise management server.

-Choose ManageEngine Device Control Plus if you need file-level DLP (shadowing and transfer tracking), deep Active Directory integration, or broader peripheral control beyond USB — and your team is comfortable deploying and maintaining an on-premise management server.
+Choose ManageEngine Device Control Plus if you need file-level DLP (shadowing and transfer tracking), deep Active Directory integration, or broader peripheral control beyond USB — and your team is comfortable deploying and maintaining an on-premise Windows Server with a database backend.

 Switching from Device Control Plus to PortGuard